MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-fields-on-form.md

     - Fields can also be dropped in the empty area within a section.
 In this case the field will be added in an available space so as to evenly distribute fields across the section columns.
     - Hovering over a tab header when dragging a field changes the currently selected tab, allowing you to add the field to a different tab.
 6. Repeat steps 3-5 above if you want to add more fields.
-7. In the command bar, select **Save** to save the form, or select **Publish** if you want to save and make your changes visible to end-users.
+7. In the command bar, select **Save** to save the form, or select **Publish** if you want to save and make your changes visible to users.

 ### Add fields to a form using selection